geokarant/IncSAR/README.md

 ```
 @article{huang2017opensarship,
   title={OpenSARShip: A dataset dedicated to Sentinel-1 ship interpretation},
-  author={Huang, Lanqing and Liu, Bin and Li, Boying and Guo, Weiwei and Yu, Wenhao and Zhang, Zenghui and Yu, Wenxian},
+  author={Huang, L. and Liu, B. and Li, B. and Guo, W. and Yu, W. and Zhang, Z. and Yu, W.},
   journal={IEEE Journal of Selected Topics in Applied Earth Observations and Remote Sensing},
   volume={11},
   number={1},